rafa3127/BalanceBookJS/README.md

 import {
   Asset,
   JournalEntry,
+  Money,
-  IAccount,           // Interface for accounts IJournalEntry,       // Interface for journal entries EntryType,          // Type for 'debit' | 'credit' AccountType         // Enum for account types
+  IAccount,           // Interface for accounts IJournalEntry,       // Interface for journal entries IMoney,             // Interface for money objects EntryType,          // Type for 'debit' | 'credit' AccountType         // Enum for account types
 } from 'balance-book-js';

 const cash: Asset = new Asset('Cash', 1000);
 const entry: IJournalEntry = new JournalEntry('Test transaction');

+// With Money for precision
+const usdCash: Asset = new Asset('USD Cash', new Money(1000, 'USD'));
 ```

 ## Core Classes (API)